Political status of the Cook Islands and Niue

 The political status of the Cook Islands and Niue is formally defined as being states in free association within the Realm of New Zealand, which is made up of the Cook Islands, Niue, and New Zealand and its territories, Tokelau and the Ross Dependency.
+Despite both states acting internationally as independent countries, all Cook Islands and Niue nationals are automatically New Zealand citizens, and while both the Cook Islands and Niue have expressed a desire to become full members of the United Nations, New Zealand has said that they would not support the application without a change in their constitutional relationship, in particular their right to New Zealand citizenship.

-The Cook Islands and Niue have full constitutional independence from New Zealand and act as independent countries.
-Some countries have recognised them as sovereign entities and established diplomatic relations.
-However, New Zealand may carry out defence and foreign affairs on behalf of the two associated states when requested.
+A total of 65 UN member states have recognised the Cook Islands as a sovereign country and established diplomatic relations, whereas 28 UN member states have done so with Niue.
+However, New Zealand may still carry out defence and foreign affairs on behalf of the two associated states when requested.